MY RIDE WITH RON

 On a spur-of-the-moment idea and during the dark of the night immediately prior to election day, we constructed and posted signs and posters around Darrtown to encourage voters to “write-in” Owen Kelly's name - so that he would be elected constable of Darrtown.

-Owen Kelly performed his duties as constable so well that, upon his retirement, he earned the platitudes of an area judge and a local columnist for his service to Darrtown and Milford Township.
+Owen Kelly performed his duties as constable so well that, upon his retirement, he earned the platitudes of an area judge and a local newspaper columnist for his service to Darrtown and Milford Township.

 Marriage and careers took us in different directions and different places.